UAE VAT Errors in TallyPrime Often Start From One Small Mistake

 • VAT amounts do not match

-• Zero rated and standard rated supplies mix up
+• Zero rated and standard rated supplies get mixed

-• FTA VAT return figures look different from Tally reports
+• FTA VAT return figures differ from Tally reports

-• TRN details are correct, but VAT is still wrong
+• TRN details are correct, but VAT values are still wrong

 In simple words, it answers these questions for Tally: